 Pray for us to the Lord your God, that the Lord your God may show us the way in which we should walk and the thing we should do.
 Whether it is pleasing or displeasing, we will obey the voice of the Lord our God.
-(Jeremiah 42:2-3, 6 / NKJV)
+(Jeremiah 42:2-3, 6)

 “God, please tell me or show me what to do!”

-How often do we ask God for His guidance, His will, and His purpose and then go our own ways and do what we want to do?
-In essence, we pray, “Not Thy will, Oh God, but mine be done,” almost as if we know better than God what the future should hold.
+How often do we ask God for His guidance, His will, and His purpose and then go our own ways and do what we want?
+In essence, we pray, “Not Thy will, Oh God, but mine be done.”
+It’s almost as if we know better than God what the future should hold.

 This small, discarded group may have thought, “We’re small in number, who will protect us?
 What if Nebuchadnezzar comes back?
 How will we live—the farmers and harvests, shepherds and flocks are all gone or destroyed.
 The city is burned, its walls destroyed.
 What are we going to do?”